JOOT49/Celeste-Texture-Randomizer/README.md

 ## Installation

 This is a self contained .exe file, double click the app to open it.
-Windows may flag it as malware, check the sourcecode your self, its a single python script.
+Windows may flag it as malware, check the source code yourself, its a single python script.

 To install the mod, take the packaged zip folder and place it into Everest's "mods" folder.